actualbudget/docs/docs/contributing/writing-docs.md

 If a transparency box isn't available in your image editor, use an arrow or a colored box with hex: `#d5805a` / rgb: `213, 128, 90` (an analogous shade of orange to Actual's purple).
 If it's not practical to be that precise, just pick one as close as you can.

-#### Generic Images and Directory Structures

-In order to minimize the workload for adding images and make updating images easier, there's a directory containing regularly used images.

-For example, many feature instructions may first require the user to navigate to a standard menu, e.g.,

-> "Click on 'Settings' in the sidebar"
-> [inserted image of the settings button in the sidebar]

-In this case, the relevant screenshot is found at `/static/img/elements/sidebar/sidebar-settings@2x.png`, along with all other possible menu selections in the sidebar.

-If there's an image missing from any of the respective folders in `elements/`, feel free to add one yourself following the same naming scheme.

-All other screenshots for the page you are working on should be placed in the respective folder in the `img/` directory. e.g., when working on a page titled 'cool-feature', images should be placed in the `static/img/cool-feature/` folder.